diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 6. Frontend code subscribe to IoT events.

+> **Note**: instead of using API Gateway and Lambda to retrieve IAM credentials, you can use Cognito.
+More on that in the end of this post.

 ### Frontend

 Configuring Route 53 and Amazon S3 to serve static files is a common use case.
 I've already covered how to do this in another blog post.
 You can take a look [here](https://zanon.io/posts/building-serverless-websites-on-aws-tutorial#host-your-website) if you want.